 How many people cross the La Línea-Gibraltar border each day?

-What is the 2026 Gibraltar Agreement?
+What is the 2026 Gibraltar Agreement and when does it apply?

 Is La Línea safe for tourists?